tahaafzal5/AugieGeoTag/README.md

     - Add a title, comments, etc. describing what the changes you made are
     - Add the team members are reviewers from the pane on the right hand side
     - Click the `Create pull request` button on the bottom
+- After your changes have been reviewed and merged in
+    - Checkout the master branch by `git switch master`
+    - Pull the newest changes by `git pull`
+    - Make more changes by creating a new branch and all as done above.

 # Reviewing someone else's changes